Fatima Whitbread: Rivalry with Tessa Sanderson

 Alan Hubbard wrote in a 1990 article in The Observer about Whitbread and Sanderson that "their hate-hate relationship has been one of the most enduring in British sport," lasting almost a decade.
 In 2009, Tom Lamont commented in The Guardian that "Whitbread and Sanderson were always uneasy rivals and the enmity that developed during their overlapping careers became as famous as their achievements, and seems to survive in their retirement."
 Hubbard cited Sanderson's perception that Whitbread received preferential treatment from the British Amateur Athletic Board.
 The Board's promotions officer, Andy Norman, who had a role in setting British athletes' fees, was a family friend of Whitbread and her mother.
-In 1985, Whitbread often participated in international events but Sanderson took part in only one in the season up to June 1985.
+In 1985, Whitbread often participated in international events but Sanderson took part in only one in the season ending in June 1985.
 Sanderson claimed that this was because she lacked supporters in the meetings where representatives were determined; she said that "Fatima has Andy Norman looking after her in meetings ... and, of course, her mother, Margaret, is the national event coach".
 In 1987, Sanderson threatened to boycott six official athletics events, for which she was to be paid £1,000 each by British Athletics compared to Whitbread's £10,000.
 Sanderson also objected to the Whitbreads' endorsement of Howland, who competed at the 1990 Commonwealth Games after a two-year doping suspension, since Howland was Australian, and Sanderson felt they should have supported British athletes instead.

 During their respective careers, Whitbread gained one world and one European title; Sanderson won an Olympic and three Commonwealth golds.
 In all, Sanderson placed higher in 27 of the 45 times that they faced each other in competition, although Whitbread had the better results of the pair from 1984 to 1987.
 In 1993, coach Peter Lawler favourably compared Whitbread's technique to Sanderson's, writing in IAAF New Studies in Athletics that "the alignments of Whitbread and [Mick] Hill are as straight as a cricket text book's bat.
 Whitbread perfected the turning on to the shaft while Sanderson often sagged through the delivery."